jart/cosmopolitan/ape/specification.md

-because, on Windows, DLLs and other software lurking in the va-space might use tricks like SetThreadContext() to take control of a thread whereas on bare metal, it's also generally accepted that kernel-mode code cannot assume a red zone either due to hardware interrutps that pull the exact same kinds of stunts.
+because, on Windows, DLLs and other software lurking in the va-space might use tricks like SetThreadContext() to take control of a thread whereas on bare metal, it's also generally accepted that kernel-mode code cannot assume a red zone either due to hardware interrupts that pull the exact same kinds of stunts.

 APE software that only has truly System V ABI conformant OSes (e.g.